 I eventually hit my breaking point and left to Coach my clients in a much more positive and professional work environment.
-While I’m still quite frustrated with myself for staying in such a toxic place for so long, I’m beyond excited about where I’m now Coaching my clients.
-You can now catch me Coaching at Elite Performance in downtown Vancouver.
+While I’m still quite frustrated with myself for staying in such a toxic place for so long, I’m beyond excited about where I’m now Coaching my amazing clients.

 You might ask, Why did you stay so long in an environment that I was so unhappy in?
 That’s a good question…